 Once your child has learned to identify rhymes, play rhyming games with them to help them come up with rhyming words.
+These literacy games for kids will enhance their skill and provide academic excellence.
 Here are some engaging rhyming games to help your child learn how to rhyme.

 - Play “What’s in my basket?”: Fill a basket with several common objects in your house.
 You can fill the box with a ball, bat, book, etc. Ask your child to pick one item from the basket and say a rhyming word for the name of the item.
 For example: Pick a ball from the basket.
 Then say, “The word that rhymes with ball is mall.”

 - Play “Get out of the wagon”: Get out of the wagon is a popular game to teach your child to identify rhyming words.
 You’ll need several pieces of paper with rhyming words written on them.
 These are your word cards.
 Print out a wagon on a piece of cardstock paper.
 Place three of the word cards in the wagon.
 For example: Mat, Bat and Crown.
 Ask the child to remove the word card that doesn’t rhyme and tell it to “Get out of the wagon.”